glouw/rr/README.md

 ```

 References passed to functions can be checked for aliasing with
-the `?` operator, to, for example, avoid a superfluous copy:
+the `?` operator to avoid a superfluous copies:

 ```
 Set(value, with)